-- 1. Inspect vehicle and crane including crane operation prior to use each day. - Load ratings shown on the chart are maximum allowable loads with the crane mounted on a factory approved truck and all outriggers set on a firm level surface so the crane is level.
-This crane is not rated for use without outriggers. - Depending on the nature of the supporting surface, structural supports under the outrigger floats may be necessary to spread the load to a larger bearing surface. - 4.
+- 1. Inspect vehicle and crane including crane operation prior to use each day. - 2.
+Load ratings shown on the chart are maximum allowable loads with the crane mounted on a factory approved truck and all outriggers set on a firm level surface so the crane is level; ensure the Outrigger Status Indicator illuminates green before making a lift.
+This crane is not rated for use without outriggers. - 3.
+Depending on the nature of the supporting surface, structural supports under the outrigger floats may be necessary to spread the load to a larger bearing surface. - 4.
 Always level the crane with the level indicator located at the operator stations located on either side of the crane frame.